-To date, we have been able to save money in Tuleva’s very own third pillar fund for two years!
+To date, we have been able to save money in Tuleva’s very own third pillar fund more than three years!
 As in our second pillar funds, you don’t have to be a member of the association to join us in the Tuleva third pillar.

 Start investing from the third pillar!

 A simple rule to follow for both beginners and advanced investors: always start with the third pillar.
 There is no point in looking for other investment opportunities until you haven’t taken full advantage of the third pillar tax incentive.
 Why?

 1. There are not many investments that guarantee an immediate 25% win

 Anyone can transfer up to 15% of their gross income (but not more than 6,000 euros a year) to the third pillar free of income tax.
 If you have already paid your tax, you will receive a refund after filling in your income tax return.
 For example, if you invest 1,250 euros, the state will give you 250 euros back.

 In other words, out of the 1,250 euros saved in the third pillar, your contribution is only 1,000 euros, and the government adds 250 euros.
 The investment will immediately receive a 25% leverage.

 2. You can withdraw the money at any time

 You can withdraw money from the third pillar whenever you want.
 You can also bequeath the units of a third pillar fund.
 Disbursements are taxed as follows (more here):

 - If you withdraw money before the pre-retirement age (currently 60 years), you will have to pay 20% income tax on your III pillar assets.
 However, this does not cancel the effect of the tax incentive.
 Effectively, you will have received an interest-free leverage loan from the government.